 Midol IB can increase your risk of fatal heart attack or stroke.
-Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
+Do not use Midol IB just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
 This medicine may also cause stomach or intestinal bleeding, which can be fatal.

 Before taking this medicine

 Midol IB can increase your risk of fatal heart attack or stroke, even if you don't have any risk factors.
-Do not use Midol IB just before or after heart bypass surgery (coronary artery bypass graft, or CABG).
+Do not use this medicine just before or after heart bypass surgery (coronary artery bypass graft, or CABG).

 Midol IB may also cause stomach or intestinal bleeding, which can be fatal.
 These conditions can occur without warning while you are using this medicine, especially in older adults.